berkeley-cdss/extensions/GETTING_STARTED.md

 You'll need to be a Slack admin in your workspace to follow these steps.

-1. Create a private Slack channel (ours is named `extension-bot`).
-Add anyone who's approved to manage/view accommodations and DSP information should be added to the channel.
+1. Create a Slack channel (ours is named `extension-bot`).
+Potentially sensitive student information may be accessible in this channel, so we recommend making the channel private and adding those who are approved to manage/view accommodations and DSP information to the channel.
 2. [Create a Slack webhook](https://api.slack.com/messaging/webhooks), and point it towards your newly created channel.
-Feel free to skip past all of the reading and follow these steps –
+Feel free to skip past all of the reading and follow these steps:
-   - Click the big green "Create your Slack App" button.
+   - Click "Create your Slack App".
-   - Select "From scratch" and enter "ExtensionBot" as the name.
+   - Select "From scratch" and enter a name.
+We named ours "ExtensionBot".
 Select your workspace.
    - Click "Incoming Webhooks" in the sidebar, scroll down, and create a new web hook.
-   - Save the URL.
+   - Note the URL.
 We'll need it later.

 ### Part 2: Configuring Google Forms/Sheets

 _Estimated Time: 10 minutes_

-**Cloning the Form/Sheet**
+**Cloning the Form and Sheet**

 1. Make a copy of [this spreadsheet](https://docs.google.com/spreadsheets/d/1BabID1n6fPgeuuO4-1r3mkoQ9Nx5dquNwdsET75In1E/edit?usp=sharing).
-Make sure to rename it to "CS \_\_\_ SP22 Extensions Backend"
+Make sure to rename appropriately e.g. "DATA 8 FA24 Extensions Backend"
 2. Delete the “Form Responses” sheet within the spreadsheet.
 3. Share the spreadsheet with [cs-161-extensions@appspot.gserviceaccount.com](mailto:cs-161-extensions@appspot.gserviceaccount.com).
 This allows our hosted cloud function to read/write to your sheet.
 (If you're self-hosting, this should be your service account email.)
 4. Make a copy of [this form](https://docs.google.com/forms/d/1uc9NUwxLnfTc1Zlv0Dec1A1Jsu5UYR7-0K2kfTR0Zqs/edit).
 Make sure to rename it.
 Close the form template, so you don't accidentally edit it.